kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 deleted, the corresponding `Node` should have its external resources released by the provider-specific controller, and should be deleted as well.

+Machines can be associated with a Cluster using a custom label `cluster.k8s.io/cluster-name`.
+When the label is set and non-empty, then it must reference the name of a cluster residing in the same namespace.
+The label must be set only once and updates are not permitted, an admission controller is going to enforce the change in a future version.

 {% method %}
 ## Machine

 `Machine` has 4 fields:

-`Spec` contains the desired cluster state specified by the object.
+`Spec` contains the desired machine state specified by the object.
 While much of the `Spec` is defined by users, unspecified parts may be filled in with defaults or by Controllers such as autoscalers.

-`Status` contains only observed cluster state and is only written by controllers. `Status` is not the source of truth for any information, but instead aggregates and publishes observed state.
+`Status` contains only observed machine state and is only written by controllers. `Status` is not the source of truth for any information, but instead aggregates and publishes observed state.